 53-55 semester hours including courses in Dance, Music, and Theatre Arts.
 Students are required to participate in an auditioned performance (music, dance, theatre) ensemble each semester they are in the major, and to perform in at least one faculty-directed West Virginia Wesleyan College Theatre production each year they are in the major.
 Students are required to participate in auditioned vocal ensembles, taking them for 0 or 1 credit for a minimum of 4 semesters.
 Students are required to take THRE 101: Theatre Practicum every semester for 0 or 1 credit.
 Students are also required participate in an academic/professional audition each year they are in the major.
 Students should select elective courses in consultation with the Musical Theatre Advisor.
-Students are required to reach a level 6 in vocal juries (see music handbook for details).
+Students are required to participate in portfolio reviews as described in the departmental handbook.
+B.A. students are required to reach a level 6 in vocal juries (see music handbook for details).
 Musical Theatre majors incur a reduced fee for applied music credits required for the major.